WWKB

-WWKB is powered at 50,000 watts, the maximum for AM stations in the U.S. It is a clear channel station, sharing Class A status on 1520 AM with KOKC in Oklahoma City.
-It uses a directional antenna with a three-tower array.
-The transmitter site is shared with WGR on Big Tree Road in Blasdell, New York.
+WWKB broadcasts with a power of 50,000 watts, the maximum permitted for AM stations in the U.S. It is one of two 50,000 watt AM stations in Western New York, along with WHAM in Rochester.
+WWKB is a clear channel station, sharing its Class A status on 1520 kHz with KOKC in Oklahoma City.
+WWKB uses a directional antenna with a three-tower array.
+Its transmitter site is shared with WGR on Big Tree Road in Blasdell, New York.